 The serpent seemed to talk to the woman, picking up the snake and placing it next to her like she was carrying a puppy.
 Something twisted was going on between them, the next portray showed the serpent making its way into the woman’s parts using its tail.

-While I witness that, I noticed I was naked as well, strangely I was looking so similar to the woman on the wall, from behind me I could hear something slithering towards me.
+While I witness that, I noticed I was naked as well, strangely I was looking so similar to the woman on the wall, from behind me I could hear something slithering toward me.

 “You are ready and fresh to perform your duties, Demonica.”